powsybl/.github/ROADMAP.md

 - to be done

 ## Grid modeling
-The backward compatibility management has been done last year.
+The backward compatibility management is robust.
 We have now a strong basis to change the core network model:
-- Three windings transformers modeling improvement: almost done.
+- Three windings transformers modeling improvement: done.
-- HVDC modeling improvement
+- HVDC modeling improvement: 2021.
-- Operational limits modeling
+- Operational limits modeling: work in progress, expected end of 2020.
-- Linear and non linear shunt compensators
+- Linear and non linear shunt compensators: done.
-- Extenstions for automatic generation control and for monitoring
+- Extenstions for automatic generation control and for monitoring: work in progress.
-- DC network modeling (maybe for 2021)
+- DC network modeling (maybe for 2021).
-- Merging view when several networks are merged.
+- Merging view when several networks are merged: we need to improve the boundary modelling in order to support hybrid merging.
-- A listener that records events occurring on the network has been implemented.
-We have planned to functionally validate it.

 ## Simulators
-- Integration of [Dynawo](https://dynawo.github.io): work in progress.
+- Integration of [Dynawo](https://dynawo.github.io): feature available on a IEEE14 network.
+    - Support more and more dynawo models.
+    - Support modifications on the network by the simulator.
+    - Support of curves.
 - Improving our open load flow used for tests, experimental and collaboration purposes.
 For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md).
+    - A perfomant security analysis: work in progress.
+    - Increase support of regulations: end of 2020, shunts regulation for 2021.

+## Py-powsybl
+Integration of the powsybl library in python, soltuion based on JPype.
+We have planned to build a prototype before the end of 2021.

 ## Data management
 - A persistent implementation of the network core model (IIDM) based on [Apache Cassandra](http://cassandra.apache.org)
-- A persistent implementation of the triple store
 - A Persistent implementation of the extensions
 - A permissions and quotas management in the AFS
 - A log collector in the AFS